crxjs/chrome-extension-tools/README.md

 <details>
 <summary>What happens with the assets?
 Like images, icons or css files?</summary>
 <br>
 All assets in the manifest (images, icons, and even CSS files) are automatically copied into the output folder.
 Even the images in your HTML files get copied over.
-NOTE: This only includes assets in the html.
-If you import a css file in a javascript file, you will need an additional plugin.
+NOTE: This only includes assets in the html itself.
+If you import images or CSS in a JavaScript file, you will need an additional plugin.
 </details>

 <details>